Creamy Roasted Red Pepper Pesto Recipe

 Sam’s Success Tips

-• Flavor gets better with time: This red pepper pesto tastes even better the next day!
-If possible, make it a day ahead for the best flavor and vibrant color.
+• Flavor gets better with time: This roasted red pepper pesto tastes even better the next day once the flavors have had time to blend together.

-• Perfect for meal prep: Make a double batch and freeze half so you always have a flavorful sauce on hand.
+• Perfect for meal prep: Make a double batch and freeze half so you always have an easy sauce ready for pasta, sandwiches, grain bowls, or protein.

-• For a thicker pesto: Add extra cashews to create a richer, creamier texture.
+• For a thicker pesto: Add extra cashews for a richer, creamier texture.

 Large spoonful of roasted red pepper pesto.